 Domestic Animal Farm Ponimaa is situated in Orivesi, about 40 km from Tampere, and in the courtyard you get to see the dwellers – Friesian horses, ponies, miniature ponies, donkeys, goats (e.g. African miniature goats), sheep, miniature pigs, bunnies, chickens, ducks, peacocks, golden pheasants, doves, guinea pigs, chinchillas, and of course dogs and cats.
 At the bunny fortress you get to pet little bunnies, and on the hour there’s free-of-charge pony rides for children.
 There’s also an imp’s hut, a frog pond and a stable for hobby horses.
 If you look very carefully, you might even see some fairies and goblins!

 In Sastamala, there’s Kiviniitty domestic animal farm with about 200 animals, over 30 species from sheep to calves and horses to rabbits – nearly all the Finnish farm animals are represented.
-At the farm there’s also a café and spots for having a barbecue, as well as specialities such as alpacas, ostriches, nandus, highland cattle, a yak and guonakos.
+At the farm there’s also a café and spots for having a barbecue, as well as specialities such as alpacas, ostriches, degus, and highland cattle.
 You don’t have to travel to Lapland to see something a bit more rare in this latitude – reindeer!
 In addition to the animals, there’s a lot to do for the kids: horse ride on a lead, trampolines, a big bouncy castle, playground and a witch’s cottage.

 Have you ever seen a real life ostrich?
 If not, you should get your bearings set towards Pälkäne and the Syrjynen ostrich farm!
-At the farm you get to see some ostriches, of course, but also Highland cattle, wild boars, fallow deer, chickens and roosters, bunnies and cats, and in the summertime also sheep and pigs.
+At the farm you get to see some ostriches, of course, but also Highland cattle, fallow deer, chickens, bunnies and cats, and in the summertime also sheep.
 A café serves the visitors.